KatanaGraph/katana/docs/contributing/building.rst

 Building
 ========

-.. only:: internal
+.. warning:: internal

-   If you are building katana-enterprise make sure to also read the :doc:`enterprise build addenda <index>`.
+   If you are building katana-enterprise make sure to also read the :ref:`enterprise-building`.

 Setting up a Build
 ==================